Cystic Fibrosis

 • Obstructive azoospermia

-1. Elevated sweat chloride 2 than 60 mEq/L on two occasions
+• Elevated sweat chloride greater than 60 mEq/L

-The diagnostic pathway starts with a sweat chloride test.
-If normal but still symptomatic, a repeat sweat chloride test is indicated.
-If the test is abnormal, DNA testing is indicated.
-If one or less CFTR mutations are found, expanded DNA analysis is indicated.
-However, the finding of 2 CF-related mutations confirms the diagnosis of cystic fibrosis.
+The diagnostic approach for cystic fibrosis begins with a sweat chloride test.
+Furthermore, if a sweat chloride test is normal but the patient remains symptomatic, a repeat sweat chloride test is indicated.
+If the initial sweat test is abnormal, DNA testing is indicated.
+If ≤1 CFTR mutations are found, expanded DNA analysis is indicated.
+However, the finding of 2 cystic fibrosis-related mutations confirms the diagnosis.

-The test for immunoreactive trypsinogen (IRT), a pancreatic enzyme, increases sensitivity and specificity in screening newborns with meconium ileus for CF. IRT monitoring can be correlated with the severity of CF, and when it drops below detectable levels can indicate the need to start pancreatic enzyme replacement.
+The test for immunoreactive trypsinogen (IRT), a pancreatic enzyme, increases sensitivity and specificity in screening newborns with meconium ileus for cystic fibrosis.
+IRT monitoring can correlate with the severity of cystic fibrosis; when it drops below detectable levels, pancreatic enzyme replacement initiation may be indicated.

 Additional diagnostics may be indicated depending on the presenting symptoms.
-A chest radiograph may help identify hyperinflation, bronchiectasis, abscesses, or atelectasis.
+A chest radiograph may help identify hyperinflation, bronchiectasis, abscesses, or atelectasis (see Image.
+Periapical Chest Radiograph, Cystic Fibrosis).
 Sinus radiography may demonstrate panopacification of the paranasal sinuses.
 Abdominal radiology may be helpful in neonates who present with meconium ileus.
-Bronchoalveolar lavage typically shows many neutrophils, and microbiology is commonly positive for Haemophilus influenza, Staphylococcus aureus, Pseudomonas aeruginosa, Burkholderia cepacia, Escherichia coli, or Klebsiella pneumoniae.
+Bronchoalveolar lavage typically reveals many neutrophils, and microbiology is commonly positive for Haemophilus influenza, Staphylococcus aureus, P aeruginosa, Burkholderia cepacia, Escherichia coli, or Klebsiella pneumoniae.

-Pulmonary function testing is a major tool for evaluating and monitoring disease state and progression in CF. Spirometry is the commonly used pulmonary function test.
-It measures the volume of air exhaled during a forceful and complete exhalation after a maximal inhalation.
-The total exhaled volume, known as the forced vital capacity (FVC), the volume exhaled in the first second, known as the forced expiratory volume in one second (FEV1), and their ratio (FEV1/FVC) are the most critical variables reported.
+Pulmonary function testing is a significant tool for evaluating and monitoring disease state and progression in cystic fibrosis.
+Spirometry is the most commonly used pulmonary function test and measures the volume of air exhaled during a forceful and complete exhalation after a maximal inhalation.
+The total exhaled volume, known as the forced vital capacity (FVC), the volume exhaled in the first second, known as the forced expiratory volume in 1 second (FEV1), and their ratio (FEV1/FVC) are the most critical variables reported.
 These values allow for interpretation of the status of the lung ventilation function.
 These values are compared to an expected normal for age, height, and gender to generate an expected normal value.
-The measured value is then calculated as a percent of normal where normal equals 100%.
-A normal or high FEV1 and/or a low FVC may indicate restrictive lung disease.
+The measured value is then calculated as a percent of normal, where normal equals 100%.
+A normal or high FEV1 and a low FVC may indicate restrictive lung disease.
 A low FEV1 with a high FVC indicates obstructive lung disease with airway trapping.
-Cystic fibrosis can be expected to show air trapping patterns with low FEV1 values proportional to the severity of the disease.[14]
+Cystic fibrosis can be expected to show air-trapping patterns with low FEV1 values proportional to the severity of the disease.[37]

 Treatment / Management

 Cystic fibrosis is a systemic illness that has broad implications for both quality and quantity of life when poorly controlled.
-Therefore, treatment should focus on optimizing function to avoid acute illness events.
-This should target maintaining lung function by aggressively controlling respiratory infection and clearing airways of mucus, optimizing nutritional status with pancreatic enzyme supplements and multivitamins, and finally, by managing any other health complications that may arise.
-This is best performed when using a team approach of specialists who are experienced in managing cystic fibrosis.[15][16][17][18]
+Therefore, management should focus on optimizing function to avoid acute illness events.
+This approach should target maintaining lung function by aggressively controlling respiratory infection and clearing airways of mucus, optimizing nutritional status with pancreatic enzyme supplements and multivitamins, and treating any other health complications that may arise.
+This is best achieved through a team approach of specialists experienced in managing cystic fibrosis.[39][40][41][42]

 Diet and Exercise

-Individuals with CF are encouraged to consume a high-fat diet with supplemental fat-soluble vitamins to compensate for malabsorption.
-Additionally, patients living with CF are encouraged to consume a high-calorie diet to maintain a healthy weight and combat chronic inflammation and frequent infections that are commonly encountered.
-According to the Cystic Fibrosis Foundation, women should consume 2500 to 3000 calories a day, while men should consume 3000 to 3700 calories a day.
-Those living in hot climates or who participate in activities that cause sweating are encouraged to consume additional sodium in their diet.
-Oral feedings are preferred; however, if the intake does not meet metabolic demand as determined by continued decreases in BMI, enteral (tube) feedings should be considered.
-These are typically in the form of gastric tube feedings or jejunal tube feedings.
-Multiple control studies of enteral nutrition in patients with CF have shown benefit in the form of improved, or neutral lung function following exacerbations of illness that directly correlate with BMI.
-With that noted, however, no randomized studies of enteral nutrition have been performed in patients with CF to date.
+Those living in hot climates or participating in activities that cause sweating are encouraged to consume additional sodium.
+Oral feedings are preferred; if the intake does not meet metabolic demand as determined by continued decreases in body mass index, enteral (tube) feedings should be considered.
+These are typically in the form of gastric or jejunal tube feedings.
+Multiple control studies of enteral nutrition in patients with cystic fibrosis have shown benefits in improved or neutral lung function following exacerbations of illness that directly correlate with body mass index.
+With that noted, however, no randomized studies of enteral nutrition have been performed in patients with cystic fibrosis to date.
 Parenteral nutrition may be considered only when oral or enteral nutrition is not meeting metabolic needs.
 Parenteral nutrition has been linked to increased risk for sepsis events and should be used sparingly.
-Regular exercise is encouraged in patients with CF to maintain and support lung function.
+Regular exercise is encouraged in patients with cystic fibrosis to maintain and support lung function.

 Differential Diagnosis